 Passionflower (Passiflora incarnata)

-2017 article published in Sleep Science, sleep experiments using Passiflora were conducted on male adult Wistar rats.
+An article published in the 2017 Sleep Science Journal, reported on sleep experiments using Passiflora conducted on male adult Wistar rats.
 EEG and other methods were used to determine sleep states during the nine hours before and another nine hours after administration.
 They found that Passiflora significantly improved the total sleep time The researchers concluded that Passiflora can be considered a sleep inducer.15

 Kava (Piper methysticum) and Valerian

-In 2001 Phytotherapy Research covered a study involving 24 patients suffering from stress-induced insomnia.
+In 2001 Phytotherapy Research published a study involving 24 patients suffering from stress-induced insomnia.
 The participants were administered kava at 120 mg daily for six weeks.
 Then after a 2-week cooling-off period, the 19 returning subjects received valerian 600 mg daily for an additional six weeks.
-Though the evidence was not strong, the authors concluded that the administrations may be useful in the treatment of insomnia.16
+Though the evidence demonstrated comes out of a small study, the authors concluded that the administrations may be useful in the treatment of insomnia.16

 Nature of Science and Sleep in 2010 investigated the effect of taurine using the fruit fly Drosophila.
 Taurine is a GABA receptor facilitator, and as such is considered inhibitory to neuronal firing.
 They found taurine to increase total sleep by 50%.17

-Journal of Research in Medical Sciences in 2012 detail a double-blind randomized clinical trial regarding the effectiveness of magnesium on sleep patterns in elderly people.
+An article published in the 2012 Journal of Research in Medical Sciences details a double-blind randomized clinical trial on the effectiveness of magnesium on sleep patterns in elderly people.
 46 participants were randomly divided into the magnesium or a placebo group for 8 weeks.
 The magnesium group received 500 mg of magnesium.
 The magnesium supplementation experiment group demonstrated statistically significant increases in sleep time.
-Subjective measures for insomnia, sleep time, and sleep onset latency, early morning awakening all showed improvements compared to the placebo controls.22
+Subjective measures for insomnia, sleep time, sleep onset latency, and early morning awakening all showed improvements compared to the placebo controls.22

 The Permanente Journal in 2012 evaluated a retrospective set of case studies from 72 adults at a psychiatric facility regarding the application of CBD for anxiety and sleep complaints.
 Sleep scores showed demonstrable improvement during the first month in 48 patients (66.7%) but showed varied improvements long term.23